ceglabsagarshinde/Kadaknath_Project/Readme.md

 **IBD_analysis:** This folder contains input files, code and figures of Isolation By Distance (IBD) analysis for four combinations of multiple black bone chicken populations.

-**Jhabua_vs_Bhopal_FST:** This folder contains the input files, code, and figure for the genomewide pairwise Fst comparison in 50Kb window between BH1(JETB1, PENC1, and GOLD1), BH2(JETB2, PENC2, and GOLD2) and JHA(JETB3, PENC3, and GOLD3).

 **MT_Network:** This folder contains input files, code, and figures of Mitochondrial network analysis using the median-joining method in PopART and SplitsTree of the whole MT genome from 33 black bone chicken populations.

 **Pi_and_Theta_of_FM_region:** This folder contains the input file, code and figure for Pi and Theta estimation of KADK, CHIN, BROC, RIRL, CWLH, YOSK, and WHLL populations using ANGSD.